 And while we don’t have time to explore the topic here, there are also some very interesting relationships with rain, which are not what we might expect.

-Earlier in this book we saw that the year begins in the spring, in the month in which the aviv barley is first seen, at the start of the growing season.
+Earlier in this book we saw that the year begins in the month in which the aviv barley is first seen, at the start of the growing season.

 Shemote (Exodus) 12:2